Picking Winners And Losers In The 18% Yielding BDC Sector

 Source: SNL Financial

-However, as fo December 31, 2019, GAIN had the lowest amount of leverage in the sector with a debt-to-equity ratio of only 0.34x as the company has been actively exiting equity investments and building capital to reinvest into income-producing debt positions.
+However, as of December 31, 2019, GAIN had the lowest amount of leverage in the sector with a debt-to-equity ratio of only 0.34x as the company has been actively exiting equity investments and building capital to reinvest into income-producing debt positions.

 Source: GAIN Investor Presentation